 Mitchelstown Co.
 Cork

-Why not get your tent and camping equipment ready for our next festival.
-A combination of up and coming international musicians, a few big names and a lot of Irish talent make the line up of Indiependence.
+Why not get your tent and camping equipment ready for our next festival?
+A combination of up-and-coming international musicians, a few big names and a lot of Irish talent make the lineup of Independence.

-Some of the best of Irish acts including Kodaline, Hudson Taylor, Bell X1, Hozier and the Coronas have performed in Mitchelstown over the last few years.
-Fellow Irish stars such as Hermitage Green, Walking on cars, Ham Sandwich and the Academic have also stolen the show with their performances.
+Some of the best Irish acts, including Kodaline, Hudson Taylor, Bell X1, Hozier, and the Coronas, have performed in Mitchelstown over the last few years.
+Fellow Irish stars such as Hermitage Green, Walking on Cars, Ham Sandwich, and The Academic have also stolen the show with their performances.

-In fact, the Academic were only two years into their music career and fresh out of secondary school when they performed at this Irish festival.
-They have only gone from strength to strength since and it really highlights the importance of celebrating Irish musicians and giving them a chance to show us their talent.
+The Academics were only two years into their music career and fresh out of secondary school when they performed at this Irish festival.
+They have only gone from strength to strength since then, and it highlights the importance of celebrating Irish musicians and giving them a chance to show us their talent.

-The campsite also offers a glamping option, which is a nice change from the more traditional camp sites at festivals.
-A glamping ticket gives access to a VIP Bar in the main arena which means you will spend less time standing in line for drinks at more time at front of the stage.
+The campsite also offers a glamping option, a nice change from traditional festival campsites.
+A glamping ticket gives access to a VIP Bar in the main arena, which means you will spend less time standing in line for drinks and more time in front of the stage.

 #5.
 Electric Picnic – Irish music festivals